-All employees and those operating on behalf of West Lothian Council will be expected to cooperate in the implementation of this health and safety policy by
+All employees and those operating on behalf of West Lothian Council will be expected to cooperate in the implementation of this health and safety policy by:

-- a) Acting with due care for their own safety and that of other who may be affected by something they do or their omissions - b) Cooperate with and participate in, so far as is necessary, any activity that will assist the council in complying with any requirements as a result of health and safety legislation.
-This includes the need to participate in Health and Safety Training. - c) Using correctly all work items, equipment and machinery in accordance with the training and instruction received. - d) Not to intentionally interfere with or misuse anything provided in the interests of health, safety or welfare. - e) Report all accidents, incident and near misses.
+- a) Acting with due care for their own safety and that of other who may be affected by something they do or their omissions. - b) Cooperate with and participate in, so far as is necessary, any activity that will assist the council in complying with any requirements as a result of health and safety legislation. - c) Participate in health and safety training identified as required for job tasks carried out. - d) Participate in health surveillance programmes identified as necessary for job tasks carried out - e) Using correctly all work items, equipment and machinery in accordance with the training and instruction received. - f) Not to intentionally interfere with or misuse anything provided in the interests of health, safety or welfare.
+This includes safety guards, safety signs, first aid equipment and firefighting equipment - g) Report all accidents, incident and near misses within timescales given in corporate procedures. - h) Cooperate with any investigation into the circumstances of incidents, accidents and near misses. - i) Report poor working practices and hazards immediately to their line manager.